You're Not Escaping Your Feelings. You're Finally Having Them.

 And Erotica?

-Ok, so here's where I'm gonna push back on the cultural assumption that erotica is about the body and romance is about the heart.
-That's just a false dichotomy.
+Convention says that erotica is about the body and romance is about the heart.
+I disagree.

-Look, desire is an emotion.
-Surrender is an emotion.
-The slow build of anticipation, the tension of want, the particular release of finally — these are all erotic mechnisms but they're also emotional states that are as real and as complex as grief or longing.
+Look, desire is an emotion, just like surrender.
+The slow build of anticipation, the tension of want, the particular release of finally - they're all erotic mechanisms, but they're also emotional states that are as real and as complex as grief or longing.
 Erotica readers are doing exactly the same thing romance readers are doing: chasing a specific feeling, safely, in a container where they control the experience.

-The cultural embarrassment attached to erotica is the same embarrassment attached to wanting things too openly and honestly today.
+The cultural embarrassment attached to erotica is the same embarrassment attached to wanting things too openly and honestly.
 We have been taught, very thoroughly, to be embarrassed about feeling.
-(I'm just gonna be honest here again - I mean, why stop now - reading smut embarrasses me not even a little)
+(I'm just gonna be honest here - I mean, why stop now - reading smut embarrasses me not even a little; I'm a loud and proud smut reader 💦)

 As a psychologist, Jung gave us archetypes and the collective unconscious, and a concept called the Shadow.
 In plain English: every person has a Shadow, the parts of themselves they've buried because someone told them those parts were wrong.
 Too needy.
 Too angry.
 Too sexual.
 Too dark.
 This Shadow doesn't magically disappear over time.
 It just goes underground and waits.

 Fiction, especially fiction that goes to uncomfortable places, gives the Shadow somewhere to go.
-We read it, we feel it, and something in us quietly exhales.
-That's actually healthy and good.
+We read it, we feel it, and something in us quietly relaxes (which is actually healthy and good).
 We meet our Shadow and get to know it better.
-We heal the parts of it that we need to and integrate the rest.
+We heal the parts of it that we need to and integrate the rest, and go on to lead more balanced lives.

-And then there's something he called Individuation — the lifelong process of becoming fully ourselves, which requires integrating all the parts, including the ones we've hidden.
-Every time a reader recognises herself in a story she thought was shameful, something small and real shifts.
+And then there's something he called Individuation — the lifelong process of becoming ourselves fully, which requires integrating all the parts, including the ones we've hidden.
+Every time a reader recognises herself in a story she thought was shameful, she is hopefully working towards greater self-awareness and a healthier life.
 That's Individuation.
 It happens quietly, on our phone, on a Wednesday night like tonight.³

 We live in a culture that has systematically pathologized emotion.